s-pace/docs-6/docs/api-mgmt/oauth2.md

 # 0Auth 2.0 Token

 Workato allows API platform users to authenticate themselves using the OAuth 2.0 (Client Credentials grant) specification.
-Instead of authentication credentials, the user makes API requests with OAuth2.0 access tokens.
+Instead of authentication credentials, the user makes API requests with OAuth 2.0 access tokens.

 Users first obtain an access token from Workato's token request endpoint, after which they can make API calls to Workato API endpoints using the access tokens.
 Access tokens are valid for 1 hour.
 After this, users will need to generate a new access token to continue making API requests.